-- 2301.
-Use of electronic commerce in Federal procurement.
-2302. - Rights in technical data. - 2303.
-Ethics safeguards related to contractor conflicts of interest. - 2304.Conflict of interest standards for consultants.
+2301.
+Use of electronic commerce in Federal pro- curement.
+2302.
+Rights in technical data.
+2303.
+Ethics safeguards related to contractor con- flicts of interest.
+2304.
+Conflict of interest standards for consultants.
 2305.
-Authority of Director of Office of Management and Budget not affected. - 2306.
-Openness of meetings - Comptroller General's access to information.
+Authority of Director of Office of Manage- ment and Budget not affected.
+2306.
+Openness of meetings.
 2307.
+Comptroller General's access to information.
 2308.
-Modular contracting for information technology. - Protection of constitutional rights of con-2309. tractors. - 2310.
-Performance-based contracts or task orders for services to be treated as contracts for the procurement of commercial items. - Enhanced transparency on interagency contracting and other transactions. - 2312.Contingency Contracting Corps. - 2313.
-Database for Federal agency contract and grant officers and suspension and debarment officials.
+Modular contracting for information tech- nology.
+2309.
+Protection of constitutional rights of con- tractors.
+2310.
+Performance-based contracts or task orders for services to be treated as contracts for the procurement of commercial items.
+2311.
+Enhanced transparency on interagency conment officials.